JustinV200/230FinalProject/README.md

 Math 230: Data Visualization final project.
+Website containing highlighted visualizations from the semester, an imbedded interactive dashboard explaining sampling distributions, and a data story focused on what makes music popular.